 A strong urge to drink is a trend that’s consistent with what more than 400 Skimm’rs told us in a poll last year (shared in this Skimm This episode): that drinking alcohol is the pandemic habit they most want to kick.

-More people are becoming "sober curious" these days.
-Just as a new study is rejecting the idea that ‘a glass of red wine (or any alcohol) is good for your heart.'
-Celebrities (see: Bella Hadid, Katy Perry, Blake Lively) are selling their new nonalcoholic drinks during a particularly dry January.
-And some people are trying out alcohol-free dating.
-The verdict’s out on whether sobriety is going mainstream, but at HQ we’ve started to ask ourselves: “Would my life be better if I drank less?”
+But today more people are becoming sober curious.
+Just as a study is rejecting the idea that ‘a glass of red wine (or any alcohol) is good for your heart.’
+Celebrities (see: Bella Hadid, Katy Perry, Blake Lively) were selling their new nonalcoholic drinks during a particularly dry January, and some people are trying out alcohol-free dating.
+The verdict’s out on if sobriety is going mainstream, but at HQ we’ve started to ask ourselves: “Would my life be better if I drank less?”

 That’s something that licensed counselor and author of “Not Drinking Tonight” Amanda E. White has her patients answer.
 And she talked to us all about how to recognize — and address — a potentially unhealthy relationship with alcohol.

 Signs and symptoms of an unhealthy relationship with alcohol can include…

 An urge to drink more than before.
 Whether that’s in one sitting or throughout the week, in order to feel the same effect that you’re used to.